elenkic/SQL_Project/README.md

 | Power BI| 42           |
 | Tableau | 37           |

+#### **Breakdown:**
+- SQL is the most in demand skill for Data Analysts, almost every job requires it.

+- Excel is still very important, showing that traditional spreadsheet skills remain relevant.

+- Python is the top programming language for analytics tasks.

+- Power BI and Tableau indicate strong demand for data visualization and business intelligence tools.

+- Overall trend: employers want a mix of data querying, programming, and visualization skills for Data Analyst roles.

 ### 4. **QUESTION: what are the top skills based on salarty?**
 - look at the average salary associated with each skill for data analyst positions